hawk/lux/doc/config_params.md

 **--mode Mode**
 Mode can be one of :

-* `execute`  - evaluates the test cases.
+* `execute`  - evaluate the test cases.
 This is default.
 * `validate` - parse all script files and configuration files and report syntax errors and warnings.
 * `list`     - display a list of all (non-skipped) test cases.
                One file per line.
 * `list_dir` - display a list of all directories with non-skipped test cases.
 One directory per line.
-* `doc`      - extract all `[doc]` strings and display them on a simple format.
-First the main file name is printed on an own line ending with a colon, followed by all doc strings, one on each line.
+* `doc`      - extract all `[doc]` and `[docN]` strings and display them on a simple format which is as follows.
+               First the script file name is printed on an own line ending with a colon, followed by all doc strings, each one on a separate line.
 The doc strings are indented with a tab char for each doc level.
+See [docN].

+**--doc Level**
+Implies `--mode=doc`.
+Restricts how many documentation levels which should be displayed. `--doc=1` only shows documentation on level 1, `--doc=2` shows documentation both on level 1 and 2.

+The first `[doc]` documentation string in a script is a bit special as it is regarded as a one line summary of the script.
+With `--doc=0` only the oneline summary lines are displayed.

 **--rerun Result**
 Rerun old test cases.
 The test case candidates are found by parsing